schoero/swissqrbill/doc/api.md

 ### mm2pt(millimeters)

-* millimeters - `number` containg the millimeters you want to convert to points.
+* millimeters - `number` containing the millimeters you want to convert to points.
  Converts millimeters to points.
 This method can be used to simplify positioning while you create your own layout using PDFKit.
  Returns a `number` containing the converted millimeters in points.